MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_07_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 15. (Optionally) Create or query information from mysqldatabase.

-16. Close the remote desktop connection to myVM.
+16. Close the remote desktop connection to vm-3.

 > **Results**: You have connected to an Azure SQL server using an Azure Private Endpoint using the Azure portal.